Inland Empire Septic System Installation

 When most people think of septic systems, they consider them a relic of the plumbing past.
 This isn’t an entirely false idea but the conditions that necessitate them still do exist in areas throughout California.
 As a homeowner or commercial property owner in the Inland Empire or surrounding areas, you may be coming to understand that all it takes for a septic system to look increasingly appealing is the lack of proximity to sewer lines for many properties.

 At 5 Star Plumbing, Heating and Air, we perform septic installation in the Inland Empire for residential and commercial customers.
-If you need guidance on what solution would best suit your needs, our plumbing technician can perform an inspection and advise you.
+If you need guidance on what solution would best suit your needs, one of our qualified plumbing technicians can perform an inspection and advise you.

-- In the second tank, the effluent waits until it is pushed on by more water from the first tank entering.
+- In the second tank, the effluent waits until it is pushed on by more water entering the first tank